 Although it is simple to state, creating a common language for innovation is very hard, demanding work.
 To begin to create it, then to gain a broader identification with its make-up and then to build upon it requires some dedicated time and effort, but above all, it needs recognition of its importance to obtaining a sustaining innovation entity.

 Yet there is incredible sustaining value in achieving a common language.
-In the work that Jeffrey Phillips and I have been undertaking we see the Executive Innovation Work Mat and its seven connected parts we saw language, context and communications, as central to any innovation initiatives to work towards.
+In the work that Jeffrey Phillips and I have been undertaking we see the Executive Innovation Work Mat and its seven connected parts we really saw language, context and communications, as central to any innovation initiatives to work towards.

 Languages unites us or divides us